 Areas of Expertise

-nternational and Civil conflict, International Migration, Security Studies
+Peace and Conflict Studies, International Migration, and Security Studies

 B.A., College of Charleston, Political Science M.A., Florida State University, International Affairs Ph.
 D., Nova Southeastern University, Conflict Analysis and Resolution

 Office: MMC, SIPA 414 | Tel: 305-348-3754 | firstname.lastname@example.org